harchcode/web-digraph/README.md

 This architecture ensures the core renderer stays lean and tree-shakeable. `createGraphInteractions(canvas, graph)` provides the standard behaviors you'd expect (drag-and-drop, box selection, panning, zooming).

 If you want a read-only graph, you can simply not mount the interaction.
 If you want custom hotkeys or entirely different behaviors, you can bypass the default interaction completely and build your own!

-## Note about V2

-Tbh it was a real mistake to call the previous version v1 as it was not really tested extensively.
-Even the current v2 should not have been v1 yet, but now I was forced to update the version to v2 because there are many breaking changes.
-But because absolutely no one is using this library, so I guess it is fine.

-Anyway, there are some improvements compared to V1:

-- Simplify so much of the codebase, it is practically a rewrite.
-- Just use 1 canvas instead of multiple canvas on v1, as it turns out there is no performance difference.
-- Fixed the FATAL bug on v1 where it doesn't respect `window.devicePixelRatio`, making the graph looked blurry on high resolution display.
-I didn't knew this bug exist because I didn't have expensive gadget to notice this.
-- Now interactions (event handler) are decoupled from the renderer, making it tree-shakeable and possible for user to create their own.
-- Now I use a simple Spatial Hash Grid instead of custom (and not really correct) Quad Tree.
-The performance got hurt when there are edges that has really long length, but not in real use case.
-In the future maybe I will try better approach (like R-tree) if needed.

 ## FAQ